Paleo Diet 101: a Comprehensive Beginners' Guide

 Why would I eat paleo?

-The hypothesis at the root of the paleo diet movement is this - our bodies are well-adapted to the unprocessed foods that have always been available to us: nuts and seeds, fruits and vegetables, and wild-caught meats.
+The hypothesis at the root of the paleo lifestyle movement is this - our bodies are well-adapted to the unprocessed foods that have always been available to us: nuts and seeds, fruits and vegetables, and wild-caught meats.

 However, since agriculture made bread, pasta, and other highly processed foods widely available, our diets have become increasingly discordant with our bodies' natural states.